-HJ.
-Enrollment of Eighth Graders Into Ninth Grade
+J. Enrollment of Eighth Graders Into Ninth Grade

-Elementary or middle school principals shall ensure that all eighth graders in their schools have been enrolled in a high school by the end of April or such other date as determined by the Office of High Schools and High School Programs.
-Those eighth graders who have not been accepted into a high school by this time shall be enrolled in their attendance area high school.
+Elementary or middle school principals shall ensure that all eighth graders in their schools have been projected via IMPACT to enrolled in a high school by the end of April or such other date as determined by the Office of P-12 Management High Schools and High School Programs.
+The projection process is particularly important for students accepted for enrollment at a charter, selective enrollment or magnet high school and for students that communicate a change in residence.
+Those eighth graders who have not been accepted into a high school by this time shall be enrolled in projected to their attendance area high school.